DiTuStudio/docsizidev/docs/environment-setup/flutter-enviroment-setup.md

 ### 2. Install the Android SDK

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the Android 10 (Q) SDK in particular.
+Building a Flutter app with native code, however, requires the Android 10 (Q) SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

 To do that, open Android Studio, click on "Configure" button and select "SDK Manager".